 Truth: Mental health can be impacted by a wide range of factors — anyone can struggle with mental health issues.

-Another dangerous belief about mental health is that mental illness is the same as mental weakness.
+Another dangerous belief about mental health is that having a mental health condition is the same as mental weakness.
 This belief is dangerous because it can cause you to avoid seeking help.
-If you believe that struggling with your mental health is a sign of weakness it can lead to shame, isolation, and whole host of other serious consequences.
+Believing that struggling with your mental health is a sign of weakness can lead to shame, isolation, and a whole host of other serious consequences.

 Truth: There are a number of options that can be effective in caring for your mental health.

-The truth about mental health is that it should always be approached with multi-faceted treatment plan.
+The truth about mental health is that it should always be approached with a multi-faceted treatment plan.
 A multi-faceted approach may include a combination of factors such as lifestyle changes, one-on-one talk therapy, family or couples therapy, education provided in therapy (such as self-help education), or psychiatric treatments such as the prescribing and monitoring of medication.
 Learn more about the difference between psychiatry and therapy here.